Situation very dangerous, restrictions imposed to combat COVID-19 threat in Raj: Gehlot | Business

-Rajasthan Chief Minister Ashok Gehlot on Monday said the lockdown-like restrictions imposed in the state are meant to control the alarming surge in COVID-19 cases and deaths and not create panic among people, including laborers.
+Rajasthan Chief Minister Ashok Gehlot on Monday said the ''lockdown-like restrictions'' imposed in the state are meant to control the alarming surge in COVID-19 cases and deaths, and not create panic among people, including labourers.

-He said the situation was "very alarming and dangerous" and the decision to impose the restrictions was taken after a cabinet and a review meeting.
+He said the situation was ''very alarming and dangerous'' and the decision to impose the restrictions was taken after a review meeting.

-After the state registered a record single-day spike of 10,262 coronavirus positive cases and 42 deaths on Sunday, the government late-night issued an order extending the weekend curfew, which was earlier scheduled to be implemented from Friday evening Monday morning.
+After the state registered a record single-day spike of 10,262 coronavirus cases and 42 deaths on Sunday, the government late night issued an order to impose lockdown, which is called 'Public Discipline Fortnight', from 5 am on Monday to 5 am on May 3.

-Called the 'Public Discipline Fortnight', the curfew came into force on Monday morning and will continue till May 3.

-Gehlot said according to reports, the virus has become airborne, thus worsening the situation.
+Earlier, the state government had imposed weekend lockdown across the state from 6 pm on Friday to 5 am on Monday.

-"We are in a dangerous situation and everyone must follow the guidelines and adopt COVID appropriate behavior,'' Gehlot said.
+''We are in a dangerous situation and everyone must follow the guidelines and adopt COVID appropriate behaviour,'' Gehlot said.

-The chief minister the complete lockdown last year created panic among the laborers.
-Today, the state government has announced balanced guidelines with restrictions as well as exemptions, he added.
+The chief minister said the complete lockdown last year created panic among the labourers.
+On Monday, the state government announced balanced guidelines with restrictions as well as exemptions.

-As per the guidelines issued by principal secretary home Abhay Kumar, all private offices, select government offices, non-essential business establishments, and markets will remain closed.

-Industrial units and construction sites where laborers are employed will be allowed to function so that migration could be stopped, it said.
+''The fight of corona will not be fought in hospitals.
+For this, people will have to be disciplined.
+Corona will be defeated when we behave in a disciplined manner,” he said.

 “We have called it 'Public Discipline Fortnight' because self-discipline is very important in the fight against coronavirus.
 Everyone should strictly adhere to the guidelines and mandatorily wear a face mask in proper manner and maintain social distancing,” Gehlot said.